 It was only a couple of years ago when the work began piling up and she was “unable to sleep very much or have weekends” that she decided to take the plunge and set up as a full-time freelance artist.

-Quick tip: Setting you up for manageable growth from day one and knowing when to move on from a business can be a hard thing to do.
+Top Tip: Setting you up for manageable growth from day one and knowing when to move on from a business can be a hard thing to do.
 Here’s our game plan from our Web Developer, Sam, so you never feel on the sidelines.
 If you want to read more on how to start a business in the UK, have a read through our eBook.

-The transition from 9-5 to working for yourself can be as quick as filling up your shopping basket on Amazon on Black Friday.
 But there are many things to consider before taking the leap to entrepreneurship.
 So let’s talk admin:

 - Do you have the right insurance?
 When you’re in business, you’re required by law to have certain insurance policies in place.
 The insurance cover you need to take out depends on the type of business you are, and the industry you’re working in.